how much electricity does electric blanket use

 Side-bar-footer-forum

 This article explains electric blankets’ energy consumption and their impact on your monthly utility bill.
-Delve in
+Read on!

 What is an Electric Blanket?